AdobeDocs/experience-manager-64.en/help/release-notes/sp-release-notes.md

 ### Sites {#sites}

 * pageinfo.json requests are extremely slow and take too long to load.
 NPR-29709: Hotfix for CQ-4269560
-* 'onTime' or 'offTime' metadata properties saved on assets are not recalled if the AEM server gets restarted.
+* `onTime` or `offTime` metadata properties saved on assets are not recalled if the AEM server gets restarted.
 NPR-30413: Hotfix for CQ-4272784
 * Due to incorrect behavior of ConfigPostProcessor class, suspending parent page removes cq: LiveRelationship mixing type from the child page.
 NPR-30536, NPR-30510: Hotfix for CQ-4254113
 * Cross-site scripting (XSS) on the at Start workflow dialog in Campaign editing page.
 NPR-29747: Hotfix for CQ-4271067
 * [Classic UI] The Workflow lock stage disables the workflow tab until the lock is released.
 NPR-30356: Hotfix for CQ-4237557